 I found myself trapped inside my home, and an ominous creature lurked outside.
 With a forceful kick, the beast shattered the door, barging in with terrifying strength.
 Fear consumed me, and I desperately tried to close my eyes, hoping to escape this dreadful reality.
 Realizing there was nowhere to run and no spell left to protect me, I braced myself for the inevitable end.

-The creature's claws tightened around my neck, threatening to sever it from my body.
+The creature's claws tightened around my neck, threatening to sever my head from my body.
 I felt their deadly grip digging deep into my skin, and I knew my fate was sealed.
 My heart raced, and with a sense of acceptance, I prepared for the final moments.
 However, just as the creature's grip tightened, I jolted awake, relieved that it had all been a terrifying nightmare.

 That was quite a nightmare and, in some way, it felt it was an ultimatum from these entities.
+However, I’m still wondering when did I go to bed?
+Last thing I remember was coming back from groceries . . .

 I went downstairs to get a glass of water but I was feeling a little dizzy, I thought I had stepped firmly but before I realize it, I tripped and fell off the stairs hitting my head and falling unconscious.
 After a few minutes I woke up with a huge pain in my back, at least I had no visible injuries but a scratch in my forehead.
 I should have probably called an ambulance or have gone to the hospital but I just went back to bed, I was awfully tired.